grislyeye/grislyeye.com/content/blog/natural-laws-of-mothership/natural-laws-of-mothership.md

 - _What Does a Martian Look Like?_ by Jack Cohen and Ian Stewart, 2004

 Xenobiological universalism (called xenoscience by its proponents, although I'd question its scientific basis) is another powerful concept, one that has influenced science fiction authors like Philip K. Dick and Greg Bear.
-At it's heart is the idea that the complex, self-replicating systems that lead to life are not just unique to this planet, but are, in fact, a fundamental property of nature.
+At its heart is the idea that the complex, self-replicating systems that lead to life are not just unique to this planet, but are, in fact, a fundamental property of nature.

 In scientific circles, the general consensus is that conditions for biological life on Earth are so narrow, delicate and improbable, it's unlikely they occur elsewhere in the universe.
-Certainly, there's no physical evidence for alien life, and the prospect is an unlikely one, and *intelligent* alien life an even unlikelier one.
+Certainly, there's no physical evidence for alien life, and the prospect is an unlikely one, and *intelligent* alien life even unlikelier.

 This is, of course, absurd.
 Open hailing frequencies!

 Universalism rejects this hidebound, parochial outlook.
-Just as the [the pond skater](https://grislyeye.com/blog/three-meet-attributes/) can't imagine existence beyond the two dimensions of its pool, our earthbound perspectives are prejudicing our definition of life.
+Just as the [the pond skater](https://grislyeye.com/blog/three-meet-attributes/) can't imagine existence beyond the two dimensions of its pool, our earthbound perspectives prejudice our definition of life.
 So, universalism seeks to widen our understanding of what life is, and the conditions under which it might evolve.

 In particular, it aims its sights on the possible origins of life on Earth, so-called "autocatalytic systems."
 Quick science lesson, bear with me: [catalysts](https://www.britannica.com/science/catalyst) are molecules that promote the formation of other molecules, without being used up themselves.
 For example, enzymes are naturally occurring catalysts, and catalytic converters turn carbon dioxide into carbon monoxide indefinitely.

 Autocatalysts - molecules that can create themselves without being used up - don't really exist, but collections of chemical reactions that, taken as a whole, can be autocatalytic.
 DNA and its various helpers are an example of an autocatalytic system, which are capable of self-replication, a key element that allows complexity to defy the second law of thermodynamics, and persist, grow and, hypothetically, evolve into more complex forms.

 <aside>

 ![Cover of Diaspora by Greg Egan](./content/blog/natural-laws-of-mothership/diaspora.jpg "Diaspora")